sidHathi/realOnReact/src/satelliteDisplay/README.md

 # Satellite Display
 ## REAL Website

-This module defines react.js objects that retreive satellite data from celestrak and display them using Three.js
+This module defines react.js objects that retreive satellite data from celestrak and display them using Three.js.

+Built on code from https://github.com/dsuarezv/satellite-tracker by dsuarezv

 ## engine.js